googlearchive/docker-cloud/README.md

 Why would I want to do that?
 ------------
 If you are running Docker on OS X or Windows, there is no longer any need to install a virtualization layer like vagrant on your machine.
 You can simply run it in the cloud.
+Additionally, if you want to easily turn up and down containers into a cloud workspace that lasts longer than your laptop, this is easily done as well.

 What clouds does it work on?
 ------------